 All of our students wear uniforms, a traditional staple of Catholic schools.
 Many of the students wear polo shirts that have the cross and crown, the symbol of Christ the King, on the front.
 All of our school sweatshirts have a cross and crown stamped on them, and many of our school spirit shirts bear the logo, Champions in Christ.

 When you visit the school gym named after the first pastor, Monsignor John Bretz, you will see a large crucifix donated by the parents who play volleyball there each Friday.
 In the gym itself, above the stage, you will also see painted in green, the phrase Champions in Christ with the Cross and Crown on either side.
 That same phrase is repeated on the state placers’ banners that are displayed on the wall.
 Our school hosts basketball leagues for the Springfield Catholic Athletic Association and a prayer is said before each game.

-Additionally, we have added a cross and crown to a wall in our multipurpose room.
 Each classroom displays a crucifix and has a statue of Mary.
 There is a special area for a prayer place as well as bulletin boards and posters that reflect our Catholic identity.